 Being sick or hospitalized is difficult for children.
 In addition to the physical discomfort of illness, they may feel frightened, confused and overwhelmed.
+In essence, kids need more than medicine to get well.
+At CHKD, we understand that.

-Our Child Life Specialists work with patients and families to help children feel more comfortable and more in control of their hospital stay.
+Our child life specialists work with patients and families to help children feel more comfortable and more in control of their hospital stay.

-Child Life Specialists help reduce the patients' and families' anxiety and adjust to the hospital experience.
+Child life specialists help reduce the patients' and families' anxiety and adjust to the hospital experience.
 Through the use of age-appropriate interventions, they help children understand their illnesses and medical procedures and develop positive coping skills.

-Child Life Assistants encourage play for patients as they learn about their world and how to cope with new experiences.
+Child life assistants encourage play for patients as they learn about their world and how to cope with new experiences.
 Through play, children can express their feelings and gain a sense of control.

 - Family support to help adjust to the hospital